How long will it take to get an independent board seat?

 independent board seat

-Is “How long will it take” the right question to ask?
+Is “How long will it take?” the right question to ask?

 My answer is an unequivocal NO!
 Stop wasting your valuable time trying to answer a question that will likely set you up for unrealistic expectations.
 Instead, I recommend asking yourself these three more practical questions: